 After college, Mark taught 9th Grade general science for two years in a New York City public school.
 He still tells how it was the toughest job he ever had!
 It was here where he realized the terrible injustice that his students had so little, while he had been given so much; and he decided that he would devote his life to improving social equality and economic opportunity for all Americans.

-During Mark’s time as Governor, Minnesota has added more than 190,000 new jobs, earning CNBC’s ranking as America’s Top State for Business.
-Thanks to budgets Mark has signed into law, and the state’s improving economy, Minnesota has turned a $6 billion deficit into a $2 billion surplus.
+During Mark's time as Governor, Minnesota has added more than 295,500 new jobs, earning CNBC's ranking as America's Top State for Business.
+Thanks to budgets Mark has signed into law, and the state's improving economy, Minnesota has turned a $6 billion deficit into repeated budget surpluses.
 Mark has kept his promise to increase funding for K-12 education every year he is Governor: no excuses, no exceptions.
-And thanks to Mark’s leadership, all children (totaling more than 54,000 students) now have access to free, all-day Kindergarten.
+And thanks to Mark's leadership, all children (totaling more than 55,000 students) now have access to free, all-day Kindergarten.

-Mark currently serves on the Executive Committee of the National Governor's Association.
-In 2015, President Obama appointed Mark to serve on the Council of Governors, which is responsible for advising the Secretary of Defense, Secretary of Homeland Security, and the White House Homeland Security Council on matters related to the National Guard and civil support missions.
+In 2015, and again in 2017, Mark was appointed by the President of the United States to serve on the Council of Governors, which is responsible for advising the Secretary of Defense, Secretary of Homeland Security, and the White House Homeland Security Council on matters related to the National Guard and civil support missions.